 Those who may be doing this route with young cyclists may want to forewarn them to slow down as they approach Clifford Pier as there may be cars turning into the driveway.

 The rest of the cycling route around Marina Bay is fairly straightforward.
-We headed past landmarks such as the boarding point for DBS Sailing on the Bay, The Promontory and the Red Dot Design Museum before arriving at the bayfront in front of Marina Bay Sands.
+We headed past landmarks such as the boarding point for DBS Sailing on the Bay, The Promontory, the Red Dot Design Museum and the Horizon Bench before arriving at the bayfront in front of Marina Bay Sands.

 From Gardens by the Bay to Bay East Gardens